Thasos: Ottoman era

 Thasos was incorporated into the Ottoman Empire in 1456.
 Under Ottoman rule, the island was known in Ottoman Turkish as طاشوز - Taşöz.
 Between 1770 and 1774, the island was briefly occupied by a Russian fleet.
 By this time its population had gravitated to the inland villages as a protective measure.
 Nearly 50 years later, a revolt against Ottoman rule arose in 1821, at the outbreak of the Greek War of Independence, led by Hatzigiorgis Metaxas, but it failed.
 The Ottoman Census of 1831 states that the island was populated exclusively by Greeks and that there were 1,821 Greek males fit to fight.
 This register excluded women, orphans, Christians below the age of puberty, the mentally or physically incapacitated as well as high-ranking officials, so the actual population would have been over double this.

-The island had been given in 1813 by the Sultan Mahmud II to Muhammad Ali of Egypt as a personal fiefdom, as a reward for his intervention against the Wahhabites.
-Egyptian rule was relatively benign (by some accounts Muhammad Ali had either been born or spent his infancy on Thasos) and the island became prosperous, until 1908, when the New Turk regime asserted Turkish control.
-The island was a kaza (sub-province), lastly of the Sanjak of Drama in the Salonica Vilayet, until the Balkan Wars.
-On 20 October 1912 during the First Balkan War, Greek navy invaded Thasos and annexed it into Greece after more than 350 years of Ottoman Turkish rule.
+The island had been given in 1813 by the Sultan Mahmud II to the Ottoman Albanian ruler Muhammad Ali of Egypt as a personal fiefdom, as a reward for his intervention against the Wahhabites.
+The island had functioned as the chief centre of recruitment for Albanians who entered the Egyptian civil service, until 1912.
+On 20 October 1912 during the First Balkan War, the Greek navy invaded Thasos and annexed it into Greece after more than 350 years of Ottoman Turkish rule.

 Modern era

-The writer Vassilis Vassilikos, whose novel "Z" was the source for the eponymous Academy Award-winning film, was born in Thasos in 1934.
-He later became Director General of Greek Public Television, and Greece's ambassador to UNESCO.

 During the Axis occupation (April 1941 – October 1944) Thasos, along with the region of East Macedonia and Thrace, was assigned by the Nazis to their Bulgarian allies.
 The Bulgarian government renamed the island "Tasos" and closed its schools.
-Thasos' mountainous terrain facilitated resistance activity, mainly led by the left-wing National Liberation Front (EAM).
+Thasos's mountainous terrain facilitated resistance activity, mainly led by the left-wing National Liberation Front (EAM).
 After the end of the war and the withdrawal of Axis troops in 1944, the island was caught up in the Greek Civil War.
 The leader of the communist naval faction, Sarantis Spintzos, was a native of Thasos.
 Skirmishes and communist guerilla attacks continued until 1950, almost a year after hostilities had ended on the Greek mainland.

 In the post-war decades, another native of Thasos, Costas Tsimas, was to attain national recognition; a friend of Prime Minister Andreas Papandreou, he was appointed Director of the National Intelligence Service, the first civilian to hold that post.

-Thasos, the capital, is now informally known as Limenas, or "the port".
-It is served by a ferry route to and from Keramoti a port close to Kavala International Airport, and has the shortest possible crossing to the island.
+Thasos, the capital, informally known as Limenas, or "the port", is served by a ferry route to and from Keramoti a port close to Kavala International Airport, and has the shortest possible crossing to the island.

 Scala Prinos 20 km south of Thassos town is served by a ferry route to and from Kavala.